 There is no consistent analysis of hinterland connections at the individual port or corridor level.
 Individual ports typically measure their hinterland performance in terms of their connectivity to inland locations through measures relating to the number of inland terminals served and the frequencies, journey times and/or quantities of goods flowing to these terminals or geographical areas.
 The World Bank (2005) has attempted to define a Corridor Service Analysis, based on three key perspectives: infrastructure, service quality and goods movement.
 Cost and time factors can be represented graphically for ease of comprehension.
-In considering port hinterland connections, it is imperative to consider more than just the existence of physical infrastructure.
-Infrastructure attributes, such as speed, capacity and quality, are important, as are the wider transport performance measures that affect supply chain decision making, such as transit time variability and in-transit risk.
-Measures relating to environmental performance are increasingly important.
+However, none of these measures provides an integrated assessment of supply chain performance reflecting the importance of hinterland connections.